 Organizations that become more culturally competent will not only experience improved productivity, communication, and teamwork; they will see improved patient outcomes.
 As providers become aware of these outcomes, they see the interconnectedness of diversity, culture, cultural bias, cultural difference, and cultural competency.

-The Cultural Competency for Healthcare Professionals eLearning is a 90 min interactive virtual learning experience in which learners demonstrate an understanding of the specific knowledge and skills referred to as cultural competency and apply that knowledge to real-world scenarios.
+The Cultural Competency for Healthcare Professionals eLearning tool is a 90 min interactive virtual learning experience in which learners demonstrate an understanding of the specific knowledge and skills referred to as cultural competency and apply that knowledge to real-world scenarios.

-- Define the term “Cultural Competency”
+- Defining the term “Cultural Competency”

 - Outlining the evolution of the workplace’s approach to diversity

 - Assessing your current degree of cultural competency